 The Company has in place an employee share option scheme to allow the Company to have the flexibility and effectiveness in its continuing efforts to reward, retain and motivate employees.
-The Company issued 55 million share options pursuant to the AsiaMedic Share Option Scheme 2016 in FY2023.
+No option is granted under the Scheme in FY2024.

 ACCOUNTABILITY AND AUDIT